-- D. Cable Hookups.
-Individual cable hookups are provided for students in their rooms.
-Students found splicing and stealing illegal cable to their room will be fined and must remove the connection. - E. Class Attendance.
-Residents living in campus housing must show that they are making an attempt to succeed academically through attending classes, and if applicable, keeping scheduled meetings with The Learning Commons, Academic Advisor, and/or tutors.
+- D. Cable.
+Through Spectrum cable, each student has free access to their streaming service.
+The streaming service may be synced to TV's through the Spectrum app on each student's college provided laptop. - E. Class Attendance.
+Residents living in campus housing must show that they are trying to succeed academically through attending classes, and if applicable, keeping scheduled meetings with The Learning Commons, Academic Advisor, and/or tutors.
 Failure to do so may result in removal and/or suspension from campus housing. - F. Damage to Common Areas.
 Residents of a residence area are jointly responsible for the care, cleanliness, and protection of the common areas of their space, including bathrooms, hallways, lounges, etc. If an incident of uncleanliness, damage, or vandalism occurs and the person(s) responsible is not reported, all residents of that floor/wing/house/apartment must remedy the situation or they will be fined.
 Damages will be charged to students living in that area, or the residents of the entire building, if assessment to specific individuals cannot be determined.
-The minimum fine for Damage to Common Areas is \$5.00 per fine.

-- G. Doors.
+The minimum fine for Damage to Common Areas is \$5.00 per fine. - G. Doors.
 Entrance/Exit doors are not to be propped open. - H. Driving on Lawn.
 Because of the potential damage to the lawn, students and their guests are prohibited from driving motor vehicles off designated roadways.
 This policy is in effect during check-in and check-out periods.
-Violators will be ticketed and fined. - I. Eviction from On-Campus Housing.
-This entails the removal of a student from campus housing and termination of the housing agreement.
+Violators will be ticketed and fined. - I. Eviction from ON/Off-Campus Housing.
+This entails the removal of a student from on or off-campus housing and termination of the housing agreement.
 Refunds for an evicted resident will be processed in accordance with the established refund policy of the College.
 An evicted resident will have 48 hours to vacate his/her room unless his/her continued presence on campus constitutes a threat to other residents or College property.
-The Associate Dean of Students or his/her designee may grant extensions. - J. FAX Machine.
+The Dean of Students or his/her designee may grant extensions.

+- J. FAX Machine.
 A fax machine is located in the Student Life Office, HMSC.
 This machine is available for students to send and receive faxes with the approval of Student Life Office personnel.
 A fee of \$1.00 per page may be charged to send a fax.
 There is no charge to receive a fax.
 It is the responsibility of the student(s) to contact the Student Life Office to pick up a fax they are expecting.
 If a fax is received for a student unexpectedly, the Student Life Office will attempt to contact the student by phone; if unsuccessful, the fax will be sent to the student's post office box. - K. Fire Procedures.
 In order to protect the health and property of residents, the College has established the following procedures for fire safety in campus housing: